 - In-house technical skills to develop such solutions

-Hence the best solutions are those which require fewer funds, can be managed with technical skills available within the organisation, while largely satisfying the requirements.
-With these key parameters of evaluation in mind let us see the matrix below which present various scenarios and our recommendations.
+Hence the best solutions are those which require fewer funds and can be managed with technical skills available within the organization, while largely satisfying the requirements.
+With these key parameters of evaluation in mind let us see the matrix below which presents various scenarios and our recommendations.

 - Whenever our functional requirements are commonly shared by a large number of people in various disciplines - the widely available consumer platforms can serve such needs.

 - When additional features are required that are specific to the domain of work, we have two options.
-Either use a platform or get the software developed inhouse (via a software development partner).
+Either use a platform or get the software developed in-house (via a software development partner).
 Unless the features required are not present in the platforms available, going for bespoke software development incurs much higher cost - with the same result.
-Additionally, platforms afford you the ability to perform customisations inhouse as they require much lesser software development skills.
-Hence you are less dependent on your software partner (for certain customisations one may still require software vendor's help, but with good platforms, they are less and keep getting lesser over time).
+Additionally, platforms afford you the ability to perform customizations in-house as they require much lesser software development skills.
+Hence you are less dependent on your software partner (for certain customizations one may still require a software vendor's help, but with good platforms, they are less and keep getting lesser over time).

 - When one finds oneself in a situation where only very few functionalities required are missing the platform - which is quite often the case.
 One can choose the bespoke application route or use the platform without the missing functionality.
 We have observed that there is an additional route available with open source platforms where one of the following may work out.

 - You may check the feature's availability in the product roadmap of the platform.
 Open source products share their roadmap publicly.

 - You should connect via the community route and work out a mechanism to add the functionality to the product roadmap or even get it done by paying a small amount (which may be still much lesser than developing a bespoke application).